AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Insane Mode in GCP** is now available for Multi-cloud Transit solution.
 For performance benchmark, refer to `GCP Insane Mode performance test results <https://docs.aviatrix.com/HowTos/insane_mode_perf.html#gcp-performance-test-results>`_.
 Insane Mode is enabled when launching a new Aviatrix Transit Gateway or Spoke gateway in GCP.

+- **Managed CloudN Appliance** simplifies CloudN configuration and operation by allowing it to be managed by the Controller.
+Active-Active deployment model supports up to 25Gbps encryption performance.
+Refer to `Managed CloudN workflow <https://docs.aviatrix.com/HowTos/CloudN_workflow.html>`_.

 - **Custom Mapped Site2Cloud in Spoke** solves all issues of overlapping network addresses with remote networks by expanding Site2Cloud `Mapped <https://docs.aviatrix.com/HowTos/site2cloud.html#connection-type-mapped>`_ function in a Spoke.

 - **TGW with Multicast capability** allows you to launch an AWS TGW with multicast capability.
 A use case is to support applications running on multicast protocols.
 API support only.